5/2/2024

 speaker

 Hi, thanks.
 Good morning.
-I'm just wondering if you can provide a little more color on the cure activity in the quarter.
-I think you mentioned there could be a return of seasonality.
-So maybe just speak to, I guess, what's driving that return now.
+I'm just wondering if you can provide a little bit more color on the cure activity in the quarter.
+I think you mentioned there could be a return of seasonality, so maybe just speak to, I guess, what's driving that return now?
 And then there is also a meaningful increase in the cures from the three payments or less bucket.
 Is that purely attributable to seasonality or is there something else in there?

 speaker

 Terry, it's Nathan.
 Thanks for the question.
-Yeah, I think the seasonality had existed in credit performance.
-And by that, I really mean kind of new notices and cure activity and the ratio between those two.
-The months that I called out February, March and April were historically months where cures would outpace new notices, even in a relatively flat overall delinquency environment.
-Because of the timing of the pandemic and then the subsequent government response and then the timing of when forbearance times ended, really for 2020, 21 and into 22, there really wasn't a lot of seasonality as these other factors kind of dwarfed any seasonal impact that may have happened.
+Yeah, I think the Seasonality had existed in credit performance, and by that I really mean kind of new notices and cure activity and the ratio between those two.
+The months that I called out, February, March, and April, were historically months where cures would outpace new notices, even in a relatively flat overall delinquency environment.
+Because of the timing of the pandemic and then the subsequent government response and then the timing of when forbearance plans ended, Really for 2020, 21, and into 22, there really wasn't a lot of seasonality as these other factors kind of dwarfed any seasonal impact that may have happened.
 But I think starting in 2023, we saw this in retrospect a little bit more.
 I think we feel like we're seeing it again.
-We certainly observed the same thing about the early cure activity out of out of loans that were three months or less bucket.
-And we also disclosed the cures that happened interquarters.
+We certainly observed the same thing about the early cure activity out of loans that were three-month or less bucket. the cures that happen inter-quarters.
 So those are loans that are both new notices and cures within the same quarter.
 That rate was elevated this quarter.
-Again, I think we attribute that more to more to seasonality than to maybe like a resurgence of the delinquency rate coming down a lot from this level.
+Again, I think we attribute that more to seasonality than to maybe like a resurgence of the delinquency rate coming down a lot from this level.

 speaker

 Got it.
 That's helpful.
-And on the reserve release in the quarter, you mentioned mainly from 2022 and first quarter, 23 notices.
+And on the reserve release in the quarter, you mentioned they're mainly from 2022 and first quarter 23 notices.
 Any more color you can provide on, I guess, kind of like what vintage of origination they came from?

 speaker

-You know, the the delinquencies in those, you know, for those years, the delinquencies that we would have received in 2022, we've had 30 to 40 percent of our delinquencies for some time have come from our old and prior book.
-You know, we also disclosed some statistics about that.
-But I think, interestingly, you know, this quarter, about 98 percent of those loans have been previously delinquent.
-So we have a lot of delinquencies.
-A lot of loans that I think are kind of coming in and out of the delinquency inventory out of that bucket.
-But other than that, I don't I don't think there was a lot that was notable just across section of our book otherwise.
+You know, the delinquencies in those For those years, the delinquencies that we would have received in 2022, we've had 30 to 40% of our delinquencies for some time have come from our 08 and prior book.
+We also disclosed some statistics about that, but I think interestingly, this quarter, about 98% of those loans have been previously delinquent.
+So we have a lot of loans that I think are kind of coming in and out of the delinquency inventory out of that bucket.
+But other than that, I don't think there was a lot that was notable, just a cross-section of our book otherwise.
 And as we think about cure activity and look at the details of where it's coming from, it doesn't appear to be concentrated in any major cohort.
-It seems like it's it's coming from across the LTV spectrum, across the FICO spectrum, across the DTI spectrum, across geography.
-So I think it feels very broad based for us.
-And, you know, ultimately, the initial loss expectations that we had, particularly on claim rate basis of seven and a half percent for those notice quarters, the actual, you know, at this point, our estimates in many cases are less than half of that just based on actual cure activity.
-And some of those notice quarters are 96, 97, even 98 percent developed at this point.
-So we're kind of zeroing in on ultimate losses for some of those.
-And they're just going to be a lot lower than we expected.
+It seems like it's coming from across the LTV spectrum, across the FICO spectrum, across the DTI spectrum, across geography.
+So I think it feels very broad-based for us and ultimately the initial loss expectations that we had, particularly on claim rate basis of 7.5% for those notice quarters, the actual, at this point, our estimates in many cases are less than half of that just based on actual cure activity.
+And some of those Notice quarters are 96, 97, even 98% developed at this point.
+So we're kind of zeroing in on ultimate losses for some of those, and they're just going to be a lot lower than we expected.
 Got it.
 That's helpful.
 Thank you.

 speaker